TITHI-KHAN/Gradient-Descent/README.md

 **For a curve there can be more than one local minima, but it does have only one global minima.**

 In gradient descent, we use this local and global minima in order to decrease the loss functions.

+# Code Explanation

+The code shows an implementation of linear regression using gradient descent to find the optimal values of the slope (m) and y-intercept (c) for a linear equation y = mx + c. **Here's a step-by-step explanation of the code:**

+**1. Initialization:** The code initializes the values of m, c, learning rate (l), number of data points (n), and the number of iterations to perform.

+**2. Iterative optimization:** The code enters a loop that iterates over the specified number of iterations.
+In each iteration:

+   **a.
+Prediction:** It calculates the predicted values (pred) using the current values of m and c and the input data (x).

+   **b.
+Gradient calculation:** It computes the partial derivatives of the cost function with respect to m (der_m) and c (der_c) using the gradient formula derived from the mean squared error (MSE) cost function.
+The derivatives involve the difference between the predicted values and the actual values (y) multiplied by the input data (x).

+  **c.
+Weight update:** It updates the values of m and c by subtracting the learning rate multiplied by the corresponding derivatives (der_m and der_c).
+This step adjusts the values of m and c in the direction of the steepest descent.

+  **d.
+The updated values of m and c are printed at each iteration.**

+**3. Result:** After the loop finishes executing, the final values of m and c are printed.

+The code demonstrates an iterative process where, in each iteration, the weights (m and c) are updated based on the gradient of the cost function.
+By repeating this process for the specified number of iterations, the code aims to find the optimal values of m and c that minimize the cost function and provide the best fit for the given data.

+The printed values of m and c show how they are updated and gradually converge toward the optimal values.
+The specific values you provided indicate the final values of m and c after the specified number of iterations.